swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 - Smart card reader preferences.

-However, the services of a BankID Identity Provider are used by several parties within the federation and it is thus harder to maintain a per Service Provider configuration.
+However, the services of a BankID Identity Provider are used by several parties within the federation, and it is thus harder to maintain a per-Service Provider configuration.
 Therefore, a BankID Identity Provider compliant with this profile SHOULD use the same configuration defaults as stated in [Auth](https://developers.bankid.com/api-references/auth--sign/auth) and [Sign API](https://developers.bankid.com/api-references/auth--sign/sign).

-> **Note:** It is of course allowed for a BankID Identity Provider to maintain specific Service Provider configurations, but this is outside of the scope for this profile, and there will be no specification support to accomplish this.
+> **Note:** It is of course allowed for a BankID Identity Provider to maintain specific Service Provider configurations, but this is outside the scope for this profile, and there will be no specification support to accomplish this.

 <a name="attributes"></a>
 ## 2. Attributes